Remote work is the next diversity frontier

 Adding in the perspectives of people from around the world teaches me how to be productive on a whole new level.
 These people often see situations differently and come up with unique solutions to problems.
 It makes the market research better, designs products better, and forces me to improve my management skills and communication.
 Without this constant flow of new information and ideas, I would soon become obsolete.

 Now that it’s become my normal, I’m allergic to the old way.
-I’m allergic to the bullshit and procrastination.
 I just get things done, working with the people who are best placed to help me do that.
+I work with, collaborate with, and rely on my network of expert freelancers to do amazing things — things that would not be possible with out this new mindset.

-Bottom line: location bias is a critical and, as yet, poorly understood factor standing in the way of successful diversity policies.
+Bottom line: Location bias is a critical and, as yet, poorly understood factor standing in the way of successful diversity policies.
 Companies that truly want to support diversity and inclusion must actively support remote work.
 Yes, it will take some practice.
 Yes, it will require a shift of mindset.
 But remote work, by its very nature, democratizes opportunity, allowing people who fall outside traditional categories to succeed.

 Paul Estes is the author of Gig Mindset: Reclaim Your Time, Reinvent Your Career, and Ride the Next Wave of Disruption